Healthdirect Free Australian health advice you can count on.

 Health and support services

-There is a wealth of reputable and reliable information available online on specific areas of health and wellbeing, such as:
+There are many reputable and reliable information services available online.
+These include specific areas of health and wellbeing, such as:

-• In a medical emergency, immediately dial triple zero (000).
+• In a medical emergency, immediately dial triple zero (000) and ask for an ambulance.

 • The Royal Flying Doctor Service provides 24-hour emergency medical flights in many regions.

-• In some parts of rural and remote Australia, you might be closest to a nursing post.
+• In some parts of rural and remote Australia, you might be close to a nursing post.

-• Other contacts for emergency help and non-urgent assistance, can be found on the need help now page.
+• Other contacts for emergency help and non-urgent help, can be found on the need help now page.

 Learn more here about the development and quality assurance of healthdirect content.